What Causes Wifi Interference? | 9 Factors

 9. Television

-Having a router near to your TV can cause network interference as the TV also uses broadcasting signals.
-Make sure to keep it at a distant place.
+Placing a router near your TV can cause network interference due to broadcasting signals.
+It’s best to keep the router at a distance.

-• Keep your router away from other routers and appliances like TV, and radio devices.
+• Position your router away from other routers and electronic devices such as TVs and radios.

-• Use wifi extenders or different ways to create a network of access points to bypass dense walls and building materials.
+• Use Wi-Fi extenders or create a network of access points to bypass obstacles like dense walls.

-• Switch off and Unplug the appliances when they are not in use.
+• Turn off and unplug appliances when not in use.

-• Update your router firmware frequently to the latest firmware.
+• Regularly update your router firmware to the latest version.

 Conclusion:

-To overcome interference by metal and concrete obstruction, ensure your device broadcasting your wifi signal is within the strategical range of your gadgets which minimizes the interference of metal and concrete.
+To overcome interference by metal and concrete obstructions, ensure your device broadcasting your Wi-Fi signal is within the strategic range of your gadgets, minimizing the interference of metal and concrete.

 See Also